Batunde-Dev/alx-low_level_programming/0x0B-malloc_free/README.md

 1 - Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

+2 - Write a function that concatenates two strings.